statds/ids-s22/notes/docs/prman.md

 ## Reproducible Data Science Project

+### Using Virtual Environment for Python

+It is a good practice to set up and use virtual environments for Python (or R) projects.
+See a tutorial of virtual environments at [Python Docs](https://docs.python.org/3/tutorial/venv.html).

 ### Using Jupyter Notebook
 + File name extension `.ipynb`
 + Separate code chunks and companion texts